 |Directorate for Imperial Manufactories

 The sixfold structure of the Ministries was imitated in the local administration, where the prefectural institutions directly reported to the Ministries in the central government.

 The Vice Directors wielded greatest power in the central government.
-In the early decades of the Tang period, Fang Xuanling 房玄齡 occupied this position and overshadowed the Counsellor-in-chief.
+In the early decades of the Tang period, Fang Xuanling 房玄齡 (579-648) occupied this position and overshadowed the Counsellor-in-chief.
 Yet in the course of time, the Department of State Affairs again lost its influence on decision-making to a new institution under the Chancellery (menxiasheng), namely the Administration Chamber (zhengshitang 政事堂), where the Counsellor met with the emperor to discuss political matters.
-Vice Directors from then on could only participate in political discussions when they were bestowed the additions of "cooperating with third-rank officials of the Secretariat-Chancellery" (tong zhongshu menxia sanpin 同中書門下三品) or "jointly Manager of Affairs with the Secretariat-Chancellery" (tong zhongshu menxia pingzhang shi 同中書門下平章事).
-Li Ji 李勣, for instance, held both titles in order to be allowed to participiate in the process of decision-making.
+Vice Directors from then on could only participate in political discussions when they were bestowed the additional designations of "cooperating with third-rank officials of the Secretariat-Chancellery" (tong zhongshu menxia sanpin 同中書門下三品) or "jointly Manager of Affairs with the Secretariat-Chancellery" (tong zhongshu menxia pingzhang shi 同中書門下平章事).
+Li Ji 李勣 (594-669), for instance, held both titles in order to be allowed to participiate in the process of decision-making.

-From the mid-Tang period on the Counsellors had largely won back their position as the head of government, and only few Vice Directors had large influence on policy making.
+From the mid-Tang period on the Counsellors had largely won back their position as the heads of government, and only few Vice Directors had large influence on policy making.
 The Department and its subordinated agencies were reduced to an executive apparatus.
 From the reign of Emperor Xuanzong 唐玄宗 (r.
-712-755) on a lot of new ad-hoc posts were created that allowed the emperor a more direct control of critical matters, especially in the field of fiscal administration, where agricultural development commissioners (quannongshi 勸農使), tax commissioners (duzhishi 度支使) and agricultural commissioners (yingtianshi 營田使) cared for the registration of households and the tax revenue and made the administrative work of the Ministry of Revenues and its sub-agencies superfluous.
+712-755) on a lot of new ad-hoc posts were created that allowed the emperor a more direct control of critical matters, especially in the field of fiscal administration, where agricultural development commissioners (quannongshi 勸農使), tax commissioners (duzhishi 度支使) and agricultural commissioners (yingtianshi 營田使) cared for the registration of households and the tax revenue and made the administrative work of the Ministry of Revenue and its sub-agencies superfluous.

 From the late Tang period on the Department of State Affairs was a vain institution that provided posts and income for a lot of officials, but without influence on legislation, and even without administrative importance.
 It continued existing during the Song 宋 (960-1279) and Yuan periods but was abolished thereafter.
-The Six Ministries, Nine Courts and Three Directorates nevertheless continued existing until the end of the Qing period 清 (1644-1911).
+The Six Ministries, Nine Courts and Three Directorates nevertheless continued to exist until the end of the Qing period 清 (1644-1911).